• ABRA

 • Glasser

-Interiors, Cameron Mesirow’s second full-length release as Glasser, is a more considered, confident, and much more sharply personal album than its predecessor.
-It’s central themes are love and anxiety and the structural constraints of both in the landscape of one’s life.
-In the three years since Cameron released her breakout debut “Ring”, she toured around the world (with Jónsi of Sigur Rós, The XX, Delorean, among others) and left her California home for New York.
+In the three years since Cameron Mesirow released her breakout debut “Ring” as Glasser, she toured around the world (with Jónsi of Sigur Rós, The XX, Delorean, among others) and left her California home for New York.
 Along the way, she discovered a new partner in producer Van Rivers (Fever Ray, Blonde Redhead) whose background in techno production added expansive spacial elements to her music that reflect both the looming, condensed architecture of Glasser’s new adopted home as well as the intricate internal worlds she conjures in on her own.
+'Interiors' was an album about love and anxiety and the structural constraints of both in the landscape of one’s life.

-Music has always followed Grace Ives - she was raised in New York City by creative parents (her dad is a cinematographer and her mother worked in music), and when she was younger, she was inspired by the sounds of Brittany Spears and Rihanna.
+Music has always followed Grace Ives.
+She was raised in New York City by music and film parents, and when she was younger, she was inspired by the sounds of Brittany Spears and Rihanna.
 A brief stint at MICA in Baltimore and a three year study at SUNY Purchase led to Grace starting to perform, slowly winning over a crowd that has only grown more insatiable.
-Most recently, Ives opened for Remi Wolf, bringing her infectious songs to a new audience.
+Following 2019’s beloved '2nd' and touring with Remi Wolf across the country, the pop-polymath songwriter released the critically acclaimed album, 'Janky Star'.

 • HOODLUM